yuvan11/go-twitter-helper-bot/README.md

     2. pkg
     3. src

-    Go to src folder and clone the project repository from the URL
+    Go to src folder and clone the project repository from the https://github.com/yuvan11/go-twitter-helper-bot.git

     clone the repository from project URL